cyjseagull/SHMA/README.md

 @Support or Contact

 SHMA is developed in the HUST SCTS&CGCL Lab by Yujie Chen, Haikun Liu and Xiaofei Liao.
 If you have any questions, please contact Yujie Chen(yujiechen_hust@163.com), Haikun Liu (hkliu@hust.edu.cn) and Xiaofei Liao (xfliao@hust.edu.cn).
 We welcome you to commit your modification to support our project.

+## Support or Contact
+This is developed in the [HUST SCTS&CGCL Lab](http://grid.hust.edu.cn/).
+If you have any questions, please contact Yujie Chen(yujiechen_hust@163.com), Haikun Liu (hkliu@hust.edu.cn) and Xiaofei Liao (xfliao@hust.edu.cn).
+We welcome you to commit your modification to support our project.